jubos/fake-s3/README.md

 ## Running

-To run a fakes3 server, you just specify a root and a port.
+To run the server, you just specify a root and a port.

     fakes3 -r /mnt/fakes3_root -p 4567